supertestnet/handcrank/README.md

 3. She smooshes 51 of those pubkeys into a taproot address
 4. She asks those 51 miners to sign a multisig covenant and then delete their keys
 5. The covenant is a bunch of signed bitcoin transactions which move Alice's deposit out of the taproot address
-6. The covenant includes a bunch of signatures called Delay Sigs and Spend Sigs
-7. Alice deposits X bitcoins into the taproot address
+6. Alice deposits X bitcoins into the taproot address
-8. She posts a message on the sidechain announcing the covenant
+7. She posts a message on the sidechain announcing the covenant
-9. Sidechain nodes validate the covenant but must trust that at least 1 of the 51 miners deleted their key
+8. Sidechain nodes validate the covenant but must trust that at least 1 of the 51 miners deleted their key
-10. If the covenant checks out, Alice's sidechain address is credited with X "sidechain bitcoins"
+9. If the covenant checks out, Alice's sidechain address is credited with X "sidechain bitcoins"
-11. On the sidechain, Alice transfers her money around and loses ownership of it
+10. On the sidechain, Alice transfers her money around and loses ownership of it
-12. Some months or years later, a man named Bob posts an Ownership Proof on the sidechain to show he now owns Alice's deposit
+11. Some months or years later, a man named Bob posts an Ownership Proof on the sidechain to show he now owns Alice's deposit
-13. He simultaneously posts a Withdrawal Request on the sidechain saying where to send the bitcoins
+12. He simultaneously posts a Withdrawal Request on the sidechain saying where to send the bitcoins
-14. They are currently still sitting in the taproot address Alice made
+13. They are currently still sitting in the taproot address Alice made
-15. A bitcoin miner verifies Bob’s Ownership Proof
+14. A bitcoin miner verifies Bob’s Ownership Proof
-16. The miner broadcasts the first covenant transaction from step 5
+15. The miner broadcasts the first covenant transaction from step 5
-17. The covenant transaction moves Alice's deposit into a bitcoin address with a 3 month timelock
+16. The covenant transaction moves Alice's deposit into a bitcoin address with a 3 month timelock
-18. Other bitcoin miners who follow the handcrank protocol validate this first use of a covenant transaction to move Alice's deposit
+17. Other bitcoin miners who follow the handcrank protocol validate this first use of a covenant transaction to move Alice's deposit
-19. If something's wrong (e.g. Bob’s Ownership Proof doesn't check out and he is NOT the rightful owner), they can reset the covenant timelock
+18. If something's wrong (e.g. Bob’s Ownership Proof doesn't check out and he is NOT the rightful owner), they can reset the covenant timelock
-20. The maximum delay is 6 months and starts counting down again if any miner doesn't reset it
+19. The maximum delay is 6 months and starts counting down again if any miner doesn't reset it
-21. During this delay, the rightful owner may post a "valid" (according to sidechain rules) Withdrawal Request with accompanying Ownership Proof for miners to validate
+20. During this delay, the rightful owner may post a "valid" (according to sidechain rules) Withdrawal Request with accompanying Ownership Proof for miners to validate
-22. Until that happens or the 6 months are up (whichever comes first), miners keep delaying
+21. Until that happens or the 6 months are up (whichever comes first), miners keep delaying
-23. When miners stop delaying, the countdown continues at its regular pace
+22. When miners stop delaying, the countdown continues at its regular pace
-24. When the countdown expires a miner can move the money anywhere
+23. When the countdown expires a miner can move the money anywhere
-25. But they are considered a thief unless they immediately move the money to the address in the Withdrawal Request
+24. But they are considered a thief unless they immediately move the money to the address in the Withdrawal Request
-26. If the rightful owner never made a Withdrawal Request even after all the delays, the miner may move the money to an address of their choice
+25. If the rightful owner never made a Withdrawal Request even after all the delays, the miner may move the money to an address of their choice
-27. If in step 25 the money went to the wrong address, other miners orphan the block it happened in and replace it with one that does it right
+26. If in step 24 the money went to the wrong address, other miners orphan the block it happened in and replace it with one that does it right